 In any form, the goal of intermittent fasting is to replicate the forced fasting that early humans regularly endured.

 So does intermittent fasting have real, scientific legs to stand on, or is it just another fad diet?
-The truth is, the effects of fasting will vary greatly depending on the athlete’s diet, lifestyle, and the type of exercise they favor.
+The truth is, the effects of intermittent fasting will vary greatly depending on the athlete’s diet, lifestyle, and the type of exercise they favor.
 Intermittent fasting can benefit some, but will be less useful to others.
 If you’re considering adding intermittent fasts to your schedule, here’s what you should know before you dive in.

 Should Athletes Fast for 24 Hours?

 Let’s start with the basics.
 Full day fasts — yes or no?
-Full day fasts (FDFs) come with an array of benefits.
+Full day fasts (FDFs) come with an array of health benefits.
 During the 24-hour fasting period, your body experiences heightened growth hormone levels, as well as decreased inflammation, and detoxification of the liver.

 Naturally, FDFs significantly lower your weekly caloric intake; because of this, FDFs can be great for athletes who are trying for a specific weight class, and need to maintain low body weight and low body fat levels.

 Is Intermittent Fasting Good for Building Muscle?